peterhinch/micropython-micro-gui/README.md

  [this one](https://www.adafruit.com/product/377).
 An intuitive interface.
  * A rotary encoder with built-in push switch only.
  * On ESP32 physical buttons may be replaced with touchpads.
+ * Alternative interfaces (speech, gestures) may be added via a user supplied driver.

 It is larger and more complex than `nano-gui` owing to the support for input.
 It enables switching between screens and launching modal windows.
 Widgets are